lioneaglesolutions/docs-2/expectations.md

 expect(true)->toMatchConstraint(new IsTrue());
 ```

-Asserts that the value matches a complex group of constraints:
+Asserts that the `$value` matches a complex group of constraints.

 ```php
 use PHPUnit\Framework\Constraint\IsFalse;